Skip to main content

 Reflection

 This activity was a chance to enjoy being outside and to get connected to the natural environment.
 Did anyone come across any plants or animals that they’d never seen before?
 If anyone did, can they describe them to the rest of the group?
 Anyone else who knows about the plant or animal should share some facts.
-Everyone made posters from natural materials – why was it important to gather them from the ground, rather than plucking or pulling from living things?
+Everyone made journey sticks from natural materials – why was it important to gather them from the ground, rather than plucking or pulling from living things?

 This activity was also a chance to be active.
-Why was it important that everyone wore clothes that were suitable for the ramble (and weather appropriate, too)?
+Why was it important that everyone wore clothes that were suitable for the walk (and weather appropriate, too)?
 How else can people avoid injuries when they’re being active?
 People’s answers could include warming up or taking breaks to rest and rehydrate.

 Safety